 – Farmers Know Best

 Farmers know how vital good socks are and aren’t afraid to spend wisely.
 If it’s on display and never goes on sale at your local farm supply, chances are it’s a winner.

 You can always ask farmers for sock suggestions though.
-You'll be surprised how much people who work outdoors year-round know on the subject of socks.
+You’ll be surprised how many people who work outdoors year-round know on the subject of socks.

 #3 Homestead Clothing Trend: The Glove Collection

 I must have 30 pairs of gloves.
 They range from light-weight to snow-sturdy depending on the kind of activities I am doing.
 I am personally of the opinion that you can never have too many pairs of gloves as a homesteader.